-Fresh Fruit has established a community of artists and audiences who connect with each other not only on the personal level (for friends have been made during the Festival itself) but also through our shared mailing lists and our awards for outstanding work in the festival – The Fresh Fruit Awards of Distinction.
+Fresh Fruit has established a community of artists and audiences who connect with each other not only on the personal level (for friends have been made during the Festival itself) but also through our shared mailing lists, Alumni Groups on Facebook, and our awards for outstanding work in the festival – The Fresh Fruit Awards of Distinction.

 WE ARE GOING AND GROWING

-- We produce – in conjunction with local colleges, the Leslie/Lohman Gay Art Foundation and the LGBT Community Center – collaborative events bringing together artists of many disciplines to present their work, as well as free lecture demonstrations of historical and sociological interest.
+- We produce – in conjunction with local colleges, the Leslie/Lohman Gay Art Foundation, the LGBT Community Center, and other production companies – collaborative events bringing together artists of many disciplines to present their work, as well as free lecture demonstrations and online seminars of historical, sociological, and career building interest.

-- We act as adviser and fiscal sponsor to fledgling LGBT arts & cultural organizations.
+- We act as advisor and sometimes fiscal sponsor to fledgling LGBT arts & cultural organizations.

-- We are expanding our development of new works, such as the moving and dynamic coming-out spectacle ‘OUT In The OPEN’ – called a “poetic and powerful work… a ‘Credo’ for our time – as just and eloquent as any ever heard in modern oratory.” – Artzine
+- We are expanding our development of new works, spoken-word events, and combinations- such as the moving and dynamic coming-out spectacle ‘OUT In The OPEN’ – called a “poetic and powerful work… a ‘Credo’ for our time – as just and eloquent as any ever heard in modern oratory.” – Artzine